troywu/sudoku/README.md

 1, 4, and 9 are possible values for that square.

-The process just iterates through its relatively simple heuristics until the puzzle is solved--or no more progress is made.
+The process just iterates through its relatively simple heuristics until the puzzle is solved--or no more progress can be made.

 That's it!